-Instructing the students to sit and color portraits, paint pictures of their homes or collage flowers isn’t how art in the Montessori classroom works.
+Instructing the students to sit and color portraits,or paint pictures of their homes or collage flowers isn’t how art in the Montessori classroom works.
 Teacher-directed art-making may be the norm in some schools, but in Montessori schools the emphasis is on encouraging the students to make their own choices and explore for themselves.

 Instead of telling the students, “make this” or, “don’t make that,” the Montessori teacher provides plenty of options and the freedom to choose.
 The teacher might place an array of art materials or activities on a low shelf.
-The children can then choose what they want to do and decide on how they’re going to use the art materials.
+The children can then choose what activities they want to do and decide on how they’re going to use the art materials.

 Art Material Ideas

 What types of materials will you find in the Montessori classroom?
 There is no easy answer to this question.
 To start with, teachers typically provide a variety of materials.
 Again, this offers the chance for children to choose what they use.

 Many of the materials you’ll find in a Montessori classroom are open-ended.
 This means that they don’t have one “use.”
 Instead of using coloring pages that require the children to add specific hues in specific spots, open-ended art materials allow for multiple different uses.